SLURM

 --constraint=[attribute] Request node attribute (skylake, sandy_bridge, haswell, csbtmp etc.)

---partition=[name] Submit job to specified partition (production, a6000x4, turing etc.)
+--partition=[name] Submit job to specified partition (batch, interactive etc.)

 Note that the --constraint option allows a user to target certain processor families.